What is Corneal Cross-Linking?

 Some diseases change the middle layer of the cornea.
 The cornea gets thinner and weaker.
 This thin cornea bulges into an irregular, cone shape.
 Your vision may be blurry, and your eyes may be bothered by bright lights.
 The cornea disease may get worse over time.
 The medical name for this is corneal ectasia, and there are two types.

-- Keratoconus – the cornea starts to thin out and eventually bulge into a cone-like shape, due to the natural aging and changing of your eyes/cornea.
-Older children, teenagers, and young adults may get this.
+- Keratoconus – occurs when the cornea starts to thin out and eventually bulge into a cone-like shape, due to the natural aging and changing of your eyes/cornea.

-Corneal collagen cross-linking is the only method designed to stop the progression of keratoconus.
-In fact, it is the preferred method for targeting the stromal instability.
-As a popular treatment worldwide, patients will experience the expected reduction in the need for donor keratoplasty.
+Corneal collagen cross-linking is the only method designed to stop the progression of keratoconus and is the preferred method for targeting stromal instability.

-The goal of CXL is to stop the cornea from getting thinner, weaker, and more irregular in shape.
-But CXL cannot make your cornea normal in shape again.
-CXL may keep your vision from getting worse and stop the disease process.
-Sometimes, your vision may improve.
-In very rare cases, your eye may start getting weak again.
-If it does, you may need another CXL treatment or another type of cornea surgery.
+The goal of cross-linking is to stop the cornea from getting thinner, weaker, and more irregular in shape, and may keep your vision from getting worse.
+However, it cannot make your cornea normal in shape again.
+In rare cases, your eye may start getting weak again, requiring another treatment.

 Here are some of the most common or serious risk and side effects from the procedure: